 The Faculty of Land and Food Systems at UBC is one of the world’s top-ranking programs in sustainable agriculture, food

 systems and human health as it relates to food and food production.
+We rank highest in Canada and #21 among the world’s top agricultural sciences programs.
 There is no other faculty like ours, anywhere.

 From experts in soil science to practiced analysts of global food markets, our team of award-winning and internationally

 recognized faculty members and research chairs bring some of the world’s best thinking to bear on our current problems.

 You can study right alongside them.
 We are shaping the leaders of the future: the people who understand the complex

 interplay between our land, our resources, our environment and our needs.

 Grounded in science.
 Global in scope.
 It’s how we explain a Land and Food Systems degree.
 Our programs offer a Bachelor of Science, while using a uniquely integrated approach that unites scientific and interdisciplinary studies.
 You’ll begin your studies by building a strong foundation in science, and progress through courses that train your focus more specifically on the bigger issues within your chosen major, be they in food production and global markets, human nutrition, animal and soil sciences, or the complex interplay between resources and world regions.
 LFS will also allow you to do your pre-med or pre-vet studies; you’ll be taking the same courses, but in an interdisciplinary, collaborative way that’s more reflective of the real world.
 It’s science with social impact.